|Birth: ||Apr. 29, 1905|

 Not blessed with great physical beauty, Justine's real beauty was in her heart.
 She was exceptionally good natured, loved to laugh, and was as kind a person as you could hope to meet.
 She was just really, really easy to like.

 At least in the later years of her life when I knew her, Justine had a prominent nose and chin which gave her a somewhat "witchy" appearance, and this was emphasized by her loss of teeth as well.
-The witchy effect struck me as a bit funny, because her mom (my mom's "Aunt Clara" though not exactly an aunt) did dabble in something like witchcraft - Pennsylvania Dutch "pow-wow" healing.
+The witchy effect struck me as a bit funny, because her mom (my mom's "Aunt Clara") did dabble in something like witchcraft - Pennsylvania Dutch "pow-wow" healing.
 My mom can recall that when the kids in the family got really sick, Aunt Clara would work her magic.
 She'd mumble and make strange gestures over the afflicted person.
-No record of her successes or failures exists that anyone knows of, but no one discouraged her when she offered her services.
+No record of her successes or failures exists that anyone knows of, but apparently no one discouraged her when she offered her services.
+I think it quite odd that this religious Evangelical family even allowed such heathen activity.
 In any case, I thought as a child that Justine's looks might have come from her super-powered mother.

 One enduring memory of Justine is that she gave my mother fresh mint from her garden and got our family started on enjoying mint iced tea in the summer.
 We planted a patch of it from her stock, and it still manages to grow a tiny bit each year, all these years later.